ctkelley/MultiPrecisionArrays.jl/README.md

 - Polyester
 - SIAMFANLEquations

 and use LinearAlgebra and SparseArrays from Base.
-I will remove SIAMFANLEquations from the list once I get a custom (for GMRES-IR) GMRES solver in here.
+Sometime (far away) I will remove SIAMFANLEquations from the list once I get a custom (for GMRES-IR) GMRES solver in here.
 Polyester is here to stay because threading with ```Polyester.@batch``` makes the LU for Float16 run much faster.

 ## Endorsement